Jat Airways

-Jat Airways (stylized as JatAirways; Jat ervejz) was the national flag carrier and largest airline of Yugoslavia and later Serbia and Montenegro and Serbia.
+Jat Airways (stylized as JatAirways; Jat ervejz) was the national flag carrier and largest airline of Yugoslavia and later Serbia and Montenegro and finally Serbia.
 Founded in 1927 as Aeroput, the airline ceased operations during World War II.
 After resuming flights in 1947, the airline was renamed Jugoslovenski Aerotransport (abbreviated JAT, [jât]; "Yugoslav Air Transport") on 1 April 1947.
 The airline was renamed again on 8 August 2003.
 Jat Airways and their predecessors were one of the oldest airlines still in operation.
 Flight operations were based at Belgrade Nikola Tesla Airport, and the airline operated scheduled services to 72 international destinations, outside the areas formerly part of Yugoslavia, as well as charters and wet leases.
 Jat Airways was owned by the government of Serbia and had 1,250 employees.

 On 1 August 2013, the Government of Serbia and Etihad Airways entered into an agreement that reorganized the operations of Jat Airways, and renamed it Air Serbia after the transitional period ended.
 Certain assets, such as the ATR 72 aircraft, would be transitioned to Air Serbia, while other assets (such as the 737-300s) would remain in JAT Airways branding until retired.
 The change marked the end of 66 years of the JAT brand.

 History

 Aeroput

 JAT traces its heritage back to 1927 when Aeroput, the first civil airline in Yugoslavia was founded.
 Their first international flight was in 1929 between Belgrade and Graz.
 In 1937, the expansion of international routes and an increase in passenger numbers enabled Aeroput to acquire the Lockheed Model 10 Electra.
 Aeroput continued to operate until the start of World War II.
-JAT Yugoslav Airlines was launched on 1 April 1947 and replaced Aeroput in 1948. the name was changed to Jugoslovenski Aerotransport (abbreviated JAT; "Yugoslav Air Transport"), then to JAT Yugoslav Airlines and finally to Jat Airways on 8 August 2003.
+JAT Yugoslav Airlines was launched on 1 April 1947 and replaced Aeroput in 1948. the name was changed to Jugoslovenski Aerotransport (abbreviated JAT; "Yugoslavian Air Transport"), then to JAT Yugoslav Airlines and finally to Jat Airways on 8 August 2003.